-STEM Interns – Students in high school or college that get paid to work for The STEM Connection and at The STEM Connection programs.
-Students apply for internship positions as they are available.
+- SFL Interns – Youth who have completed 10th grade of high school or above who get paid to work for The STEM Connection and at TSC programs.
+Youth are invited to apply for internship positions as they are available.

 - Set a good example and be a positive role model for younger participants with whom you work and interact.